mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 ### 10. Added an Auditing Entry for Descendant User Objects

-I created a new auditing entry with the following settings:
+I created a new auditing entry for **Everyone**, set the audit type to **Success**, and scoped it to **Descendant User objects**.
+I selected change-related permissions so the environment would capture meaningful identity modifications instead of passive directory reads.

+This step was critical because enabling **Audit Directory Service Changes** alone is not enough.
+The target OU also needs an auditing entry so object-level changes generate the expected security events.

 - **Principal:** `Everyone`
 - **Type:** `Success`